BackdoorDan/cubicflow.com/_pages/services.md

 <br>

-Once we have the MVP...we develop, develop, develop!
-Quality control is an important and ongoing part of the process before we finally move to deploy.
+In the last 'hump' of the development process, Quality control plays a continuous and important role, ultimately ramping up as preparations are made to deploy and go-live.

 <br><br>